asfadmin/Discovery-SearchAPI/cloudformation/README.md

 #### single-deploy-ecr.yml

-- Then Setup ECR.
-Every stack uses the same ECR, and reference this stack directly, so you can't delete this stack if ANY SearchAPI stack exists.
+- Every SearchAPI stack uses the same ECR stack, by referencing it directly.
+You can't delete the ECR stack if ANY SearchAPI stack exists.
 (There's an optional param when deploying SearchAPI, that lets you point to a different ECR stack if needed.).
-  - You can't have ECR tied into the SearchAPI stack, because you lambda requires a container that exists in ECR to run, and there's no way to push it up between CloudFormation setting up ECR, and then Lambda if they're not separate.
+  - You can't have ECR itself inside the SearchAPI stack, because lambda requires a container that already exists in ECR to run, and there's no way to push it up between CloudFormation setting up ECR, and then Lambda, if they're not separate.
 - We attach a Lifecycle Policy to ECR here too, and this lets us remove older containers without giving the GitHub User permissions to delete images.

 ```bash